-We want to walk through some common metrics in classification problems.
+We want to walk through some common metrics in classification problems – such as accuracy, precision and recall – to get a feel for when to use which metric.
 Say we are looking for a needle in a haystack.
 There are very few needles in a large haystack full of straws.
 An automated machine is sifting through the objects in the haystack and predicting for each object whether it is a straw or a needle.
 A reasonable predictor will predict a small number of objects as needles and a large number as straws.
+A prediction has two attributes – positive/negative and accurate/inaccurate.

 Positive Prediction: the object at hand is predicted to be the needle.
 A small number.